This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 My husband did not mean to kill Annie Doyle, but the lying tramp deserved it.

-On the surface, Lydia Fitzsimons has the perfect life—wife of a respected, successful judge, mother to a beloved son, mistress of a beautiful house in Dublin.
+On the surface, Lydia Fitzsimons has the perfect life: married to a respected judge, mother of a beloved son, living in the beautiful house where she was raised.
 That beautiful house, however, holds a secret.
 And when Lydia’s son, Laurence, discovers its secret, wheels are set in motion that lead to an increasingly claustrophobic and devastatingly dark climax.

 Lydia seems to have a prefect life, but things are not what they seem.
 Lydia has a secret that impacts not only her life, but others too, especially her son Laurence.